OndrejSladky/fmsi/README.md

 and implements FMS-index, a simplification of the FM-index.
 It supports both streaming and single queries.
 The functionality implemented in FMSI is based on the following papers:

 The memory consumption for FMSI are (w/o kLCP which is additional 1bit/superstring char):
-- Queries: 2.41 bits / canonical 31-mer with human genome; ~3 bits / canonical 31-mer for _E. coli_ pangenome; ~7 bits / canonical 31-mer for _SARS-CoV-2_
+- Queries: 2.41 bits / canonical 31-mer with human genome; ~3 bits / canonical 31-mer for _E. coli_ pangenome (1.17G k-mers from 89k genome); ~7 bits / canonical 31-mer for _SARS-CoV-2_
-- Construction: 46MB for human genome
+- Construction: 46 GB for human genome

 [1] Ondřej Sladký, Pavel Veselý, and Karel Břinda: FroM Superstring to Indexing: a space-efficient index for unconstrained *k*-mer sets using the Masked Burrows-Wheeler Transform (MBWT).
 *bioRxiv* 2024.10.30.621029; [doi: 10.1101/2024.10.30.621029](https://doi.org/10.1101/2024.10.30.621029).